 Oak- Sycamore Woodlands

-Lower Canyons and draws, Brush Canyon, Fern Canyon, Royce Canyon, and the drainages around the Hollywood Reservoir.
+Where: Lower Canyons and draws, Brush Canyon, Fern Canyon, Royce Canyon, and the drainages around the Hollywood Reservoir.
 The distinctive tree-lined canyons support riparian woodlands where seasonal water flows, or more likely trickles.
 The complex understory of bushes and trees harbors

-Mixed Chaparral
+–Mixed Chaparral

-Especially robust on gentle, north-facing slopes throughout the park, this is the dominant plant community throughout the Santa Monica Mountains.
+Where: Especially robust on gentle, north-facing slopes throughout the park, this is the dominant plant community throughout the Santa Monica Mountains.
 Established by man-made fire at least ten thousand years ago, it regenerates quickly after fire, and co-exists with other habitats, including non-native pines and silk oak.

 What lives there: